 On Trip To China, North Korea's Leader Says Denuclearization Is Reachable

 North Korean leader Kim Jong Un paid an unannounced visit to neighboring China, signaling a potential thaw in seven years of tensions between the longtime allies over the North's nuclear weapons program.
-The visit is Kim's first trip overseas since taking power in 2011, and follows North Korea's recent agreement to hold talks with the leaders of South Korea and the United States.
+The visit is Kim's first trip to another country since taking power in 2011, and follows North Korea's recent agreement to hold talks with the leaders of South Korea and the United States.

 The official New China News Agency says Kim told Chinese leader Xi Jinping: "If South Korea and the United States respond with goodwill to our efforts, and create an atmosphere of peace and stability, and take phased, synchronized measures to achieve peace, the issue of the denuclearization of the peninsula can reach resolution."